facebook

 Hardiness: Biennial grown as an annual

-Variety Information: Yellow, slightly flattened, globe onion, 4"–6" in diameter and weighing around 2 lbs. with dry, papery skin and 6"–10" tops.
+Variety Info: Yellow, slightly flattened, globe onion, 4"–6" in diameter and weighing around 2 lbs. with dry, papery skin and 6"–10" tops.
 'Walla Walla' is a bulbing, yellow, long-day, sweet onion with a short storage period.

 When to Sow Outside: 4 to 6 weeks before your average last frost date, or as soon as soil can be worked; when soil temperature is at least 45°F.